anthony-kakatera/SpringBootApacheKafkaMySQL/README.md

 # SpringBootApacheKafkaMySQL

-Spring Boot Micro Service, Apache Kafka for messaging, MySQL for the Database and Lombok
+Spring Boot Micro Service, Apache Kafka (port 9092) for messaging, MySQL (3306) for the Database and Lombok